 “How would you feel if someone tried to kill you for holding the hand of another human being?”

 “There’s no way I can answer that.”
 Christine realized she could not begin to understand what Martin and Anthony had experienced.
 “I will say that, although no one has ever tried to hurt me because of my faith, I feel like Christians are discriminated against too.
-We are often ridiculed and the government does everything they can to keep us from practicing our religion in public.
+We are often ridiculed and the government does everything it can to keep us from practicing our religion in public.
 I mean they won’t even let us pray in school.”

 “Are you ever tempted to stop being a Christian because you face rejection?”